How to Write Your Terms and Conditions: A Practical Guide for UK Businesses

 Why are Terms and Conditions so important?

 Terms and Conditions are words we hear daily.
-If we sign up to a gym membership, buy a car or even enter a competition we have to accept the terms and conditions before even being a party to that agreement.
-So why is it that not everyone sees the real importance of having them in place when running a small business?
+If we sign up to a gym membership, buy a car or even enter a competition we are prompted to accept the terms and conditions.
+Even radio ads always say “terms and conditions apply”.

 Nine times out of ten clients will come to us AFTER a problem has occurred.
-Yet a high percentage of those clients would have avoided any of those problems should they have had watertight, robust, and bespoke Terms and Conditions.
+Yet a high percentage of those clients would have avoided any of those problems should they have had watertight, robust, and bespoke set of Terms and Conditions.

 Although they may only be brought out in a worst-case scenario and when something goes horribly wrong, it is vital that they are legally enforceable and adapted specifically for your business to assure you are fully protected.
 This means no copy and pasting from other similar businesses!!

-So, how do you write them?
+So, how do you write Terms and Conditions?

-Firstly you should investigate all your business processes, ask yourself how would you ideally work?
+Firstly you should consider all your business processes, ask yourself how would you ideally work?
 What would your ideal client look like and how would that process work?
 Break it all down in a step by step ‘how to guide’.

 - How do you quote your clients?